salmaelfeel/Car-plate-detection-and-scene-description/README.md

 This project integrates three computer vision components into a single pipeline, served via an interactive Gradio interface.
 The system performs the following tasks on any uploaded scene image:

 1. **License Plate Detection**
-   A YOLOv11 model (`best.pt`) is used to detect vehicle license plates and extract bounding box coordinates with confidence scores.
+   A YOLOv11 model (`license_plate_detector.pt`) is used to detect vehicle license plates and extract bounding box coordinates with confidence scores.

 2. **Text Recognition**
    PaddleOCR is applied to each detected plate region to extract text and recognition confidence.